Barry Hartup

 Research

 Dr. Hartup conducts research in support of his service to the International Crane Foundation, including projects with endangered whooping cranes as well as other captive and free-ranging cranes.
-Dr. Hartup has investigated the health of free ranging whooping cranes, the use of fecal corticosterone as a non-invasive measure of stress in cranes, the seroepidemiology of infectious bursal disease virus, risk factors for musculoskeletal disorders in captive-reared cranes, and the veterinary care of captive cranes in Chinese zoos.
+Dr. Hartup has investigated the health of free ranging whooping cranes, health challenges to rehabilitation of grey crowned cranes in Africa, the use of fecal corticosterone as a non-invasive measure of stress in cranes, the seroepidemiology of infectious bursal disease virus, risk factors for musculoskeletal disorders in captive-reared cranes, and the veterinary care of captive cranes in Chinese zoos.

 Responsibilities

-Director of Veterinary Services at the International Crane Foundation, lecturer in Special Species Health, resident and veterinary preceptor training, continuing education for zoo and wildlife professionals.
-Dr. Hartup is also the chair of the Whooping Crane Health Advisory Team to the international Whooping Crane Recovery Team, and co-chair of the Guidance Team for the Whooping Crane Eastern Partnership.
+Director of Conservation Medicine at the International Crane Foundation, lecturer in Special Species Health, resident and veterinary preceptor training, continuing education for zoo and wildlife professionals.
+Dr. Hartup is also the chair of the Whooping Crane Health Advisory Team to the international Whooping Crane Recovery Team, and has been an active member within the Whooping Crane Eastern Partnership.

 Clinical Interests